ruofeidu/DuEngine/README.md

 DuEngine, DuShaders Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License with 996 ICU clause: [![996.ICU](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu/#/en_US)

+The above license is only granted to entities that act in concordance with local labor laws.
+In addition, the following requirements must be observed:

+- The licensee must not, explicitly or implicitly, request or schedule their employees to work more than 45 hours in any single week.
+- The licensee must not, explicitly or implicitly, request or schedule their employees to be at work consecutively for 10 hours.

 Please refer to individual GLSL files (.glsl) for License of Third-Party Shaders.